veilchen-web/veilchen/docs/plugindev.rst

 Plugin API changes
 ------------------

 The Plugin API is still evolving and changed with Bottle 0.10 to address certain issues with the route context dictionary.
-To ensure backwards compatibility with 0.9 Plugins, we added an optional :attr:`Plugin.api` attribute to tell bottle which API to use.
+To ensure backwards compatibility with 0.9 Plugins, we added an optional :attr:`Plugin.api` attribute to tell veilchen which API to use.
 The API differences are summarized here.

 * **Bottle 0.9 API 1** (:attr:`Plugin.api` not present)